StefanSchroeder/co2meter/README.md

 # co2meter

-A Raspberry Pi project to build a CO₂-meter.
+## A Raspberry Pi project to build a CO₂-meter.

-Idea: Making sure that there isn't too much carbon dioxide in your room doesn't stop to make sense just because the epidemic is (mostly) over.
+Idea: Making sure that there isn't too much carbon dioxide in your room doesn't stop to make sense just because the epidemic is over.

 We are building a CO₂-meter using